IBM/pde-deep-learning/README.md

     for that.
 Under Windows, change the directory to

-      cd C:/"Program Files"/MongoDB/Server/4.0/bin
+      cd C:\Program Files\MongoDB\Server\4.0\bin\

     or whatever your path to the executables is.
 Under Mac OS, this path should automatically get added to `$PATH`, so changing to the directory is not necessary.
-Now, connect to the port 27018
+Now, connect to the port `27018`

       mongod --port 27018